erxes/erxes/docs/docs/administrator/system-config.md

 ```

 ## Integrations configuration
+Learn how to integrate the Erxes platform into your applications.
 Erxes app can be integrated with developer API and that means we can receive our Facebook pages' inbox messages directly to our erxes app's inbox.
 With the help of Facebook developer API we have many more possibilities, like receiving notifications about page comment, page post feed etc. There is an active development process going on this subject.

 ### Facebook

+Learn How to Integrate Facebook Accounts With Erxes.
 Erxes app can be integrated with facebook developer API and that means we can receive our Facebook pages' inbox messages directly to our erxes app's inbox.
 With the help of Facebook developer API we have many more possibilities, like receiving notifications about page comment, page post feed etc. There is an active development process going on this subject.

+**Configuration:**
+- Go to Erxes Settings => System config => Integrations config => Facebook.

 ```
 FACEBOOK_APP_ID="your faceboook application's app id"